tjeastmond/tipsy/README.md

 For documentation on how to use tipsy, please see [the original repo](https://github.com/jaz303/tipsy/tree/master).

-### Data Attributes
+### Data attributes

-* To add a `custom class` via a data attribute, add the class name to an attribute on the element called `data-tooltip-class`
+* Add a custom class by assigning a value to attribute: `data-tooltip-class`
-* To set `gravity` via a data attribute, set the value to an attribute on the element called `data-tooltip-gravity`
+* Set gravity by assigning a value to attribute: `data-tooltip-gravity`

 You can change the names of the data attributes in the options object when calling tipsy (showing defaults):